+\paragraph{Contributions.} The main contributions are the following. \begin{enumerate}[(i)] \item We describe a pebble game which enables the I/O complexity analysis of computational DAGs with large in-degrees.
+This is achieved by allowing the computation of partial results, which can be stored in the main memory and used again in later steps. \item In this new model, it is proved that it is NP-complete to decide whether the cost of an optimal solution (pebbling strategy) is equal to $k$.
+Interestingly, the proof holds even for single-level DAGs, and even when only two words fit in the fast memory. \item We describe approximation algorithms for single-level DAGs, which can important operations such as sparse matrix products.
+For $M=2$, we report a $\tfrac{21}{8}$ approximation ratio, which can be improved to $\tfrac{8}{7}$ if the machine can perform a LOAD and STORE operation simultaneously in a single step. \end{enumerate}

-The hardness of the original Red-Blue Pebble Game was established by Liu and Demaine \cite{liu2017red,demaine2018red}, who showed that finding a pebbling strategy with optimal cost is complete in PSPACE, by building on the proof of \cite{gilbert1980pebbling} for the Standard Pebble Game.
-It becomes NP-complete if pebble deletions are forbidden (essentially by removing rule (R3)).
-The latter is often called the \textit{NODEL} variant.
-Other variants and their hardness have also been studied.
-Papp and Wattenhofer \cite{papp2020hardness} showed two other realistic and well-defined variants are also NP-complete: the so-called \textit{ONESHOT} model, where each computation can be executed only once, and the \textit{COMPCOST} model, where computations also incur a small cost (i.e., they are not for free).
-The authors also proved some inapproximability results.
-An extension of the model of \cite{jia1981complexity} over memory hierarchies was described in \cite{savage1995extending}. \cite{demaine2018fine} studied several sparse graph problems from the fine-grained complexity perspective in the I/O model, and also defined the \textit{PCACHE}$_{M,B}$ and \textit{CACHE}$_{M,B}(t(n))$ classes and their relation with P and PSPACE.
-Recently, \cite{bohnlein2024red} proposed a rigorous (and as far as we know, the first) extension for multiple processor architectures, including several hardness and approximability results.
+\paragraph{Prior work.} Several works have studied the hardness of pebble games in the literature, even before the RBPG was proposed. \cite{sethi1975complete} proved that pebble games for register allocation problems are NP-complete, and a few years later the so-called Standard Pebble Game was shown to be PSPACE-complete \cite{gilbert1980pebbling,paul1978time}.
+More recent results proved that such games are not only hard to solve, but also to approximate \cite{demaine2017inapproximability}.
+The hardness of the original RBPG was established by Liu and Demaine \cite{demaine2018red,liu2017red}, who showed that finding a pebbling strategy with optimal cost is PSPACE-complete.
+The authors also showed that it is NP-complete if zero-cost pebble deletions are forbidden (this is often called the \textit{NODEL} variant).
+Papp and Wattenhofer \cite{papp2020hardness} showed that some other important variants are also NP-complete, including some inapproximability results.
+An extension of the model of \cite{jia1981complexity} over memory hierarchies was described in \cite{savage1995extending}. \cite{demaine2018fine} studied several sparse graph problems from the fine-grained complexity perspective in the I/O model.
+Recently, \cite{bohnlein2024red} proposed a rigorous extension for multiple processor machines, including several hardness and approximability results.